bos/stanford-cs240h/notes/l5/concurrency.md

     * *c-header* is a single `.h` file with the declaration (ignored by GHC)
     * "&" imports pointer rather than function (required for `FunPtr`s)
+* See [language spec][FFI] for other FFI features
+    * Call C function pointers or turn Haskell functions into C function pointers
+    * Export Haskell functions for static linking to C code

 # FFI types